Karen Ramagge Phillips: Early life and education

 Karen Ramagge Prescott graduated from the University of Bristol in 1987, after reading law.
+Her last name was later changed to Phillips.

 Career

-Prescott practised law in Gibraltar from 1988 to 1990, and worked as a Crown Counsel from 1990 to 1994.
+Phillips practised law in Gibraltar from 1988 to 1990, and worked as a Crown Counsel from 1990 to 1994.
 The Centre for Effective Dispute Resolution accredited her as a mediator in 1999.
 In 2007, she became the first notary public in Gibraltar.
 In 2017, she was appointed as Master of the Bench of the Middle Temple, the first woman from Gibraltar to achieve it.

-Prescott was appointed as a stipendiary magistrate and coroner for Gibraltar in 2007.
+Phillips was appointed as a stipendiary magistrate and coroner for Gibraltar in 2007.
 In 2010, she was appointed as a puisne judge in the Supreme Court of Gibraltar, the first woman to hold that position.
 In 2019, the Gibraltar Parliament awarded her the Gibraltar Medallion of Honour for her work as the Gibraltar's first female judge.
-In 2022, Prescott ruled in favour of JPMorgan Chase and against Dmitry Pumpyansky; she allowed for the seizure of Pumpyansky's yacht and for it to be placed up for auction.
+In 2022, Phillips ruled in favour of JPMorgan Chase and against Dmitry Pumpyansky; she allowed for the seizure of Pumpyansky's yacht and for it to be placed up for auction.

 Melvyn Farrell, the Speaker of the Gibraltar Parliament, announced his retirement in 2023.
-Prescott was selected to succeed him on 31 October 2023.
+Phillips was selected to succeed him on 31 October 2023.
 Her selection was approved by both the government and opposition.
 She assumed the position on 10 November, and was the first woman to serve as speaker.